Garbage in, garbage out: History

-The expression was popular in the early days of computing.
-The first known use is in a 1957 syndicated newspaper article about US Army mathematicians and their work with early computers, in which an Army Specialist named William D. Mellin explained that computers cannot think for themselves, and that "sloppily programmed" inputs inevitably lead to incorrect outputs.
+It is credited to George Fuechsel, an early IBM programmer, who introduced it in late 1950s.
+For a wider public it was introduced a 1957 syndicated newspaper article about US Army mathematicians and their work with early computers, in which an Army Specialist named William D. Mellin explained that computers cannot think for themselves, and that "sloppily programmed" inputs inevitably lead to incorrect outputs.
 The underlying principle was noted by the inventor of the first programmable computing device design:

 On two occasions I have been asked, "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?" ...
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.